davebenson/doom4-walkthrough/README.md

 /PONR/: Dropping down this hatch is irreversible, and a Checkpoint is created immediately on hitting the ground.

 ## Mission 5: Fight: Base of Tower
+This fight begins with a cut-scene introducing us (somewhat) to the Mancubus.

+Use the Rocket Launcher or Gauss Cannon (etc) to damage this guy before running around for a while taking pot-shots at various demons.

+Once you damage a lot of demons, look for the Yellow Lift that jams you into a Qad Powerup.
+Use Plasma Rifle's Heat Blast to kill a lot of demons.

+Post-Fight:  pick up all the Gas and Ammo, then go to the waypoint to enter a control console lounge.
+???
+Use the Health Station and interact with the screen.

 ...

 ## Mission 5: Activating the Drones
 ...